sabio-engineering/cookbook-dvelp/professional-services/roles/head-of-engineering.md

 ## Reporting

-The HoE reports directly into the Chief Product Officer.
+The HoE reports directly into the VP of Solutions.